yourhead/StacksAPI/_templates/stackGroup.md

 This is be replaced with the first tag of the stack.
 The first tag is the tag used to sort stacks into groups when groups are enabled.

+> This template is applied in the pre-processor and has very low performance cost.